 Although the operation employed just a handful, when compared to farming, volcanic ash deposits produced enough of the clay-like chunks to keep double-axle dump trucks busy six-days-a-week from the mine near the community of Splunge.
 After dumping their loads at the rail yard in the nearby town of Smithville, the bentonite was shipped south to New Orleans.

 Not long after the bentonite ran out, Monroe County got an even bigger windfall: Textile manufacturing.
-The county attracted five plants, all making pants and employing about 600 men and women, most at minimum wage.
+The county attracted five plants, all making pants and employing about 600, primarily women, most at minimum wage.
+Elvis’ mother Glayds worked in such a plant in Lee County.
+Everyone knew someone who was working at “the factory,” including Dale’s wife Elaine.

 Sewing was a hot, dirty, and monotonous endeavor, and we were happy for the opportunity.
 It was steady work and more reliable than farming.
 In 1959, Mississippi rated dead last among the 50 states with a median family income of $2,884 annually.